4 Employee Motivation Types: Understanding The Key Factors

 Motivating employees is crucial for any organization to succeed.

-There are 4 main types of employee motivation: intrinsic motivation, extrinsic motivation, social motivation and achievement motivation.
+There are four main types of employee motivation: intrinsic, extrinsic, social, and achievement.

 Understanding these different motivations can help managers maximize employee performance and satisfaction.